67E3/Blacket-Claimer/README.md

 - `Data/creds.json`
 - `Data/claimer_state.json`

-The bot will create these files automatically if they are missing.
+The bot will create these files automatically if they are missing. **Credentials ARE hashed for security.**

 ## Bot Commands